 The course takes approximately 10 minutes to complete.
 Afterward, the course will require annual recertification (a requirement to retake the course) each year.
 This ongoing recertification helps foster a shared understanding amongst the university community of the key concepts that are foundational to our stewardship of university resources.

 What happens if you do not complete the course by May 9?

 Financial and reporting system access will be suspended for anyone who does not complete the Financial Stewardship Expectations course by midnight on May 9, 2022.
-The Authority Manager system will indicate that authority privileges are pending completion of the FIN-PROG-0020: Financial Stewardship Expectations course.
-Authority privileges will be suspended, not revoked.
-After enrolling and completing the 10-minute course, system access will be restored within two hours.
+The Authority Manager system will indicate that authority privileges are pending completion of the FIN-PROG-0020: Financial Stewardship Expectations course, financial transaction system access (e.g., Expense Requests, PCard) will be restored within two hours and financial reporting system access (e.g., OBI, CMS and OFIT) will be restored overnight.
 For support with financial training please submit a support request.